barisdevjs/JobSwireAssignment/README.md

 - You can search city or country depending on your language
 - You will see every component immediately updated when you hit the enter key
-- The Chart will automatically displayed based on the search key
-- You will see the following days forecast at the bottom of the page

 ---

 ### This app logic is build by the help of `react-hooks && chart.js`